 Sometimes lost in the vast construction explosion of the Middle East and the United Arab Emirates, Qatar has been growing and building rapidly on its own.
 Pushing the limits of constructability, Qatar has planned the construction of the City of Lusail, enormous stadiums, great buildings, and more.
 All of which require developers, engineers, and contractors in the country to remain quick and efficient.

-In Jassasiya, Qatar the Al Jassasiya South House is a palace being built at the edges of the seashore, about 30 m (90 ft) from the water.
-The concrete structure of the building would be exposed to the water pressure of the ocean, putting the durability of the concrete at great risk.
-In order to ensure concrete durability remains intact, it needed to be protected by a waterproofing system that not only ensured a long service life but also save time and money for the project.
+That would be no different for the Al Jassasiya South House.
+Located in Jassasiya, Qatar, it was designed to be a palace built at the edges of a seashore.
+That would leave it 30 m (90 ft) from the water, which meant the palace’s concrete structure would be exposed to the water pressure of the ocean, putting the durability of the concrete at great risk.
+To ensure that durability remained intact, the palace project team knew it would need protection from a waterproofing system that could not only ensure a long service life but could also save time and money for their project.

-Further to KIM, Krystol Waterstop System (KWS) was used for the construction joints, which was another worry for the project team when considering the externally applied membrane.
-KIM and KWS provided the Al Jassasiya South House with a completely tanked foundation whilst saving the project time, labor and money.
+In the end, both KIM and the Krystol Waterstop System provided the Al Jassasiya South House with a completely tanked foundation while saving the project time, labor, and money.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.

 The Krystol Waterstop System is used to permanently waterproof concrete construction joints, pipe penetrations, tie holes and control joints.
 The Krystol Waterstop System works where other waterstops routinely fail.
 Kryton is the only integral waterproofing company that offers fully integrated concrete waterproofing solutions. [more_toggle title="How…